 It’s a precarious situation that most people aren’t aware of as value from currencies is being stolen silently over time, leading to inevitable inflationInflation is a sustained increase in the general price level of goods and services in an economy over a period of time.
 When the general price level rises, each unit of currency buys fewer goods and services.
 Inflation reflects a reduction in the purchasing power per unit of money – a loss of real value in the medium of exchange and unit of account within the economy. and hyperinflation.

-The end of fiat currency could very well be in the offing.
+The end of fiat currency in its existing form could very well be in the offing.
 If this is not due to the abuse of monetary policies by governments, then it may be a natural evolution of human behaviour caused by technological advances in the fields of artificial intelligence (AI) or simply just being in this digital age of the internet.
 The existing currency system is archaic and prone to counterfeiting and fraud.

 Elon Musk spoke about the idea of a Universal Basic income when the need for mass human physical workforce will no longer be required with most jobs being accomplished by artificial intelligence.

 Jobs made redundant by automation is going to be a reality in the foreseeable future but that will be another story for another day.
 The point is, it is hard to imagine fiat currencies still being used in this ecosystem.

 My way of investment in the last few years has been basically to reduce the reliance on fiat currencies and to take funds out of the banking system.
 This includes precious metals and a little into cryptocurrencies as stores of wealth.